gmwilson34/Label-Assistant/README.md

    - The installation script should have set up Tesseract OCR.
    - If you encounter issues, ensure that the Tesseract executable is in your system PATH.

+4. Changing the .jpg Directory:
+   - The application image directory is empty and will need to be updated to the project directory.
+   - To change this, locate the following line in `main.py`:
+     ```python
+     @staticmethod
+     def get_most_recent_jpg_image_path():
+        directory = "DIRECTORY_PATH"
+     ```
+   - Replace 'DIRECTORY_PATH' with your desired directory path.

+5. Custom Icon:
+   - The application uses a custom icon for the desktop shortcut.
+   - If you want to change the icon, replace the `app_icon.ico` file in the project root directory with your desired icon file (must be in .ico format).

 ## Usage

-1. Double-click the `run_app.bat` file in the project directory to start the application.
+1. Double-click the 'LabelAssistant' shortcut on your desktop to start the application.

 2. Using the application:
    - The main window will show a live feed from your camera.